 It will start downloading it and on completion will ask you to install it as shown in the image below.

-Option-2 Install APK file from PC
+Option-2 Install the APK file from the PC

 You can open the APK downloader website on the PC, and download the required file on your laptop or PC.
 You can now transfer this APK file to an Android phone in many ways.
 You can send it via email or Bluetooth.
 Or alternatively, connect your phone to your PC with a USB cable and copy this file to any desired location on the phone.
-Now open the file location where the file is saved, click on it and start the installation.
+Now open the file location where the file is saved, click on it, and start the installation.

 Install Apps and Games on Android from the Internet

-Downloading and installing APK files from external stores can be extremely useful for Android developers to test their apps.
+Downloading and installing APK files from external stores like “APK20 safe” can be extremely useful for Android developers to test their apps.
 You can also find the latest updates of apps and games in these stores but you need to be extra careful while installing these apps.
 Make sure you have a good antivirus on your Android phone to block any malware or virus associated with APK files.